frashid1069/Tartan-Smart-Home-Security-System/README.md

 ### SSH Key Setup for Deployment
 To allow the deployment to run on the Cybera VM, you need to ensure that the server has an SSH key set up to authenticate the GitHub Actions runner:
 - The SSH key is stored in GitHub Secrets (`SSH_PEM_KEY`), and the key is used to authenticate the connection to the target server.

-### NOTE: When we deploy locally in the cybera instance it works fine.
-However, when we try to automate it using GitHub Actions, there is a connection error and the process terminates with some error code.